Pediatric CAR T-cell therapy

 CAR T-cell therapy is a new and innovative treatment that trains healthy cells in your child’s immune system to find and destroy cancer cells.
 CAR T-cell therapy may be an option for your child if traditional treatments (like chemotherapy) don’t put their leukemia in remission or if the cancer returns.

-Since 2015 we have been a national leader in CAR T-cell therapy, treating almost 100 patients.
+Since 2015, Children's Health℠ has been a national leader in CAR T-cell therapy, treating almost 100 patients.
 We have the experience needed to know when this therapy is right for your child, and to create a care plan that gives them the best chance for success.
+Our reputation and leadership in this field have drawn patients to our center from around the world.

 T-cells are like the soldiers of our body’s immune system.
 Their job is to find things in our bodies that don’t belong – like viruses or bacteria and even cancer cells – and destroy them.
 But cancer cells look like normal cells, so our T-cells don’t recognize them as a threat.